TigerAppsOrg/TigerPath/majors-and-certificates/README.md

           "course_list": [ //* may be a course_list, a req_list, a dist_req, or a num_courses
-            "NST 100",  // course_list's contain the course codes (see above) "NST 2**",  // of courses satisfying the requirement "NST 312C", // and, optionally, a [tab]-sparated course name which is "NST 96",   // ignored by the parser (only for human reference) "NST 487	The Study of Modern Names"
+            "NST 100",  // course_list's contain the course codes (see above) "NST 2**",  // of courses satisfying the requirement "NST 312C", // and, optionally, a colon-sparated course name which is "NST 96",   // ignored by the parser (only for human reference) "NST 482/ACR 382",
+            "NST 487: The Study of Modern Names"
           ]
         }
         ... //another prerequisite